teburd/electromatic/content/zephyr_rtio.md

 * Not work with already converted values, I wanted the values that the sensor gave directly in the native sensor format (usually 16 bit integers) primarily because of their compact size.
-* Change the state of the device at various times.
+* Change the state of the device at runtime safely.

 Do the above without necessarily tacking on a bunch of custom device specific functionality like I was doing.